frankanderson/frankanderson.github.io/_posts/2018-01-05-build-your-site-on-docker-traefik-ghost.md

     src: /assets/images/containers-stacked-unsplash.jpg
 ---

-## Part 1: Introduction and Goals for this Project
+## Introduction and Goals for this Project

 Whenever I update my personal site, I always try to incorporate new apps and technologies that I am interested in learning about.
 I've been using [Docker](https://www.docker.com/) on my home network for a while and it has really changed my approach to building servers.
 Docker containers are fast and lightweight.
 Even better, they are a breeze to administer and allow you to do some interesting thing with networking and encryption.